-If you want to be a part of the hustle and bustle of Metro Manila’s city life, then head to Arch Offices, which has several coworking locations in the Makati Central Business District.
+If you want to be a part of the hustle and bustle of Metro Manila’s city life, then head to B&P Workspaces, which has several coworking locations in the Makati Central Business District.
 As opposed to a lifeless grey wall, it sports a rustic, Seattle-inspired ambiance, with brick walls, hardwood floors, and lush greeneries to spark your creativity and let ideas flow.

 Their bright office space has several different areas with different designs, and their motto is “No bean bags.
 No beers.
 Just really good office space”, which describes them to a T!
 Their coworking space is no fuss, all focus and creativity.